What We Build

 - The legal surface is different.
 Disclosure requirements (Colorado AI Act, June 2026), FTC guidance on transparency, and emerging state-level rules around consent — all kick in the moment AI starts talking to strangers.

-Public-facing AI ≠ “Public AI”
+AI that meets the public ≠ “Public AI”

 - The Public AI Inference Utility — Mozilla-funded, Metagov-sponsored.
 Public AI as inference utility — democratic, low-cost access to state-of-the-art models (Apertus from Switzerland, SEA-LION v4 from Singapore).